tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/任务接口/获取媒体信息任务/提交获取媒体信息任务_intl_en.md

 >?
 > - Authorization: Auth String (for more information, see [Request Signature](https://intl.cloud.tencent.com/document/product/436/7778)).
 > - When this feature is used by a sub-account, relevant permissions must be granted.
-For more information, see Authorization Granularity.
 >